As illustrated in Figure 1, in this project, you will build a circuit with a switch placed in series with light to enable control of the current flow.

-Household light switches are a bargain for students of basic electricity.
-They are readily available, very inexpensive, and almost impossible to damage with battery power.
-Do not get “dimmer” switches, just the simple on-off “toggle” variety used for ordinary household wall-mounted light controls.
+Household light switches are a bargain for students of basic electricity since they are readily available, very inexpensive, and almost impossible to damage with battery power.
+Note: Do not get dimmer switches, just the simple on-off toggle variety used for ordinary household wall-mounted light controls.

 Step 1: Build a one-battery, one-switch, one-lamp circuit, as shown in the illustration of Figure 1 and the schematic diagram of Figure 2.

 This circuit is most impressive when the wires are long, as it shows how the switch is able to control circuit current no matter how physically large the circuit may be.